 - Brabham BT21C (John Marshall): John Marshall (Sandusky, OH) drove a red Brabham BT21C in Formula B in 1970, entered by Suzy Dietrich's 'Team Suzy'.
 He finished sixth in Central Division with 21 points.
 Marshall had raced a Lola Mk 5A in Formula C the two previous years and took over John Bisignano's F5000 McLaren M10A for 1971.
 Nothing more known.

 - Lotus 59C [59-FB-15] (John F. Sirmons): In 1970, John F. Sirmons (Weston, CT) and Vincent Dileo (Greenwich, CT) shared a Lotus 59C, Sirmons driving it in rounds of the SCCA Continental Championship, and Dileo competing in SCCA Nationals and in Area 1 Regional Championship races.
 This is almost certainly the car used by Ian Ashley to win a libre race at Brands Hatch in November 1969, as the car was said to be for an American customer, and Sirmons' car was later said to be a former Ashley car.
 Dileo won two Area 1 races at Thompson Raceway in July and August, but Sirmons had little success in Pro events.
 Sirmons and Dileo acquired a Lola T240 for 1971, and the Lotus is likely to have gone to Lola agent Carl Haas in trade.
 The car is unknown in 1971, but may have remained in stock with Carl Haas, because at some point in 1972 it was acquired from Haas by Phil Raeder (Delmar, NY), his Formula C Lotus 35 being traded in the other direction.
 Raeder fitted a Renault Alpine Gordini engine and ran the car in Formula C, qualifying for the Runoffs in 1973 where he finished in an impressive fourth place.
 He was entered during this time by Terri Novotny.
 Raeder then updated the car with Lotus 69 bodywork and other modifications and ran it as the PRD in 1974 and 1975, still with its Gordini engine.
+Pearce Raeder recals that the car was then sold to Walter Nelson (No. Haledon, NY/Great Neck, NY).
+Nelson raced a Lotus in Northeast Division Formula C in 1976, 1977 and 1978.
+Photographs show that it had Lotus 69 bodywork but Lotus 59 front suspension mounts, consistent with it being the ex-Raeder car.
 The car was later acquired by Chuck Sieber (McLean, VA), who used it in Solo II events from 1981 to 1989.
 He had bought the car less engine, and used a 1760 Ford twin cam, followed by an 1840cc BDA.
 Sieber sold the car to Ian Giles (Didcot, Oxfordshire) at the end of 1990.
 Its history over the next six years is unknown, but by 1996 it had been acquired by Peter Studer in Switzerland, and he restored it to F2 specification, using the Gold Leaf Team Lotus livery that was used in Formula 3.
 The car was still owned by Studer when he died in May 2018.

 - Brabham BT29 (Randy Lewis): John Ranson Lewis III, who raced as Randy Lewis (Sunnyvale, CA), had a blue Brabham BT29 for 1970 which was entered as #7.
 He raced the car through the full Pro season, finishing fourth at Sears Point in June and at Road America in August, end ending the season in eighth place in the championship.
 He did not compete in SCCA Nationals.
 The car was sold to Bunny Ribbs (San Jose, CA) for Mike Eyerly to drive in FB in 1971 (#63) and 1972 (#80).
 Jon Milledge also drove Ribbs car at Brainerd in Sep 1972.
 Ribbs, father of future Trans-Am star Willy T. Ribbs, advertised the car at the end of 1972.
 This is presumably the blue #80 Brabham BT29 raced by Lee Midgley at Road America in August 1973 and driven by Archie Snider at Trois-Rivières a week later.
 Subsequent history unknown.